 After a two-week visit to the Albanian Riviera, we can happily say that Himare is one of our favorite towns in the region.
 In this guide, we’re sharing the best things to do in Himare, Albania, plus tips on where to eat and stay!

-Nestled between the azure waters of the Ionian sea and the majestic Ceraunian Mountains, Himare is one of Albania’s best-kept-secrets.
-This charming town has the perfect blend of pristine beaches, captivating history, and a surprisingly good food scene.
+Located between the azure waters of the Ionian sea and the majestic Ceraunian Mountains, Himare is one of Albania’s best-kept-secrets.
+This beautiful beach town has the perfect blend of pristine beaches, captivating history, and a surprisingly good food scene.

 We booked a week’s stay in Himare not knowing what to expect, and we came away with an immense love for the culture, the hospitable people, and the stunning landscapes.
 It’s one of those places that you could return back to time and time again and never get enough of it.

 The town is rather untouched and it almost feels as if you’ve stepped back 50-years in time.
 With shepherds roaming the hills, ancient olive groves, and abandoned castle ruins, the allure to Himare is the simplicity of life here.